-Welcome to LRCC’s Prostate Cancer Center of Excellence
+Welcome to the Prostate Cancer Center of Excellence

-At LRCC, we believe that knowledge empowers our patients and can help provide hope.
-From their first day at our clinic, each patient receives a personal portfolio of educational materials, treatment guides, references and a clinical care calendar.
-Currently, a robust data base is being adopted enabling collaboration with other leading cancer centers such as MD Anderson and Memorial Sloan Kettering.
+We believe that knowledge empowers our patients and can help provide hope.
+From the first day at our clinic, each patient receives a personal portfolio of educational materials, treatment guides, references and a clinical care calendar.

 The system cannot be programmed, nor can it make decisions on its own.
 The da Vinci System requires that every surgical maneuver be performed with direct input from your surgeon.